 Vlasiator requires considerable amount of human resources.
 The code is being developed by external funding.
 Runs are carried out with supercomputer resources that the PI team applies for from competitive sources (such as PRACE and CSC Grand Challenge).
 Each run needs to be babysat.

 While Vlasiator is licensed under GPL-2, these rules of the road have a similar philosophy as are generally in use for instruments.
 Vlasiator is the only one of its kind in the world, having no similar benchmark.
-Hence we need to make sure that all Vlasiator results have been verified by us.
+Hence we need to make sure that all Vlasiator results have been verified by by the PI-team.

 The user is strongly advised to utilise Vlasiator as described below.